·

 Instructions

 • Autolyze.
-Mix the bread flour, starter, sugar, and water in a large mixing bowl.
-It will seem dryer than most sourdoughs, but don't add more water.
-Use your hands to make sure everything is incorporated into a ball.
-Cover the bowl with a damp tea towel and let it rest on the counter.
-(It helps to measure out the salt into a separate container on place it on top of the towel so you don't forget to add it later.)
+Combine the bread flour, sourdough starter, sugar, and water in a large mixing bowl.
+The dough will feel drier than typical sourdough—this is normal.
+Do not add more water.
+Use your hands to make sure all ingredients are incorporated into a cohesive ball.
+Cover the bowl with a damp tea towel and let the dough rest on the counter for 30 minutes.

 bowl covered with towel